hyperledger-archives/avalon/BUILD.md

 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/
 -->
-# Building Trusted Compute Framework
+# Building Hyperledger Avalon

-In order to build, install, and run Hyperledger Trusted Compute Framework (TCF), a number of additional components must be installed and configured.
+In order to build, install, and run Hyperledger Avalon a number of additional components must be installed and configured.
-The following instructions will guide you through the installation and build process for Hyperledger Trusted Compute Framework.
+The following instructions will guide you through the installation and build process for Hyperledger Avalon.

 You have a choice of [Docker-based build](#dockerbuild) or a [Standalone-based build](#standalonebuild).